Helping Patients Who Suffered From Medical Malpractice

 (2) not doing something a [type of health care provider] should have done under the circumstances.”(1 Indiana Model Civil Jury Instructions 1511)

 If you or a member of your family were injured or killed as a result of medical negligence, you may be entitled to monetary compensation.
-If so, please contact Harper and Harper for a free legal consultation.
+If so, please contact our Valparaiso office by calling 219-733-8837 or email us here for a free legal consultation.